MicrosoftDocs/customer-insights/ci-docs/semantic-mappings.md

 1. In the **Entity data** step, set the values for the following fields:

-   - **Semantic entity mapping name**: Provide a name for your semantic entity mapping.
+   - **Semantic entity mapping name**: Name for your semantic entity mapping.
-   - **Source Entity**: Select an entity that includes contact data.
+   - **Source Entity**: Entity that includes contact data.
-   - **Primary key**: Select the field that uniquely identifies a contact record.
+   - **Primary key**: Field that uniquely identifies a contact record.
 It shouldn't contain any duplicate values, empty values, or missing values.

    :::image type="content" source="media/Semantic_Mapping_Wizard1.png" alt-text="Set up the semantic entity mapping with name, source entity, and primary key.":::